gaia-platform/gaia-docs/articles/reference/da-class-api.md

 The information contained in this document represents information about preview features of the product.
 Features might change when the product is released for general availability.

+Examples in these articles are taken from the Direct Access sample app that is installed with the SDK at /opt/gaia/examples/direct_access.

 ---

 # Direct Access Classes API